YoungSean/NIDS-Net/README.md

 conda activate nids
 conda install pytorch==2.2.1 torchvision==0.17.1 torchaudio==2.2.1 pytorch-cuda=11.8 -c pytorch -c nvidia
+conda install xformers -c xformers
+# Assume you have set up the global git email and user name in your git config
+# if not, there may be an error when installing the following script
-conda install xformers -c xformers python setup.py install python -m pip install 'git+https://github.com/facebookresearch/detectron2.git'
+python setup.py install
+python -m pip install 'git+https://github.com/facebookresearch/detectron2.git'
 # for using SAM